Bryl33t/ftp_client/README.md

-            End-of-line (as opposed to end-of-record--see the discussion of structure) will probably be rarely used with EBCDIC type for purposes of denoting structure, but where it is necessary the <NL> character should be used.
+            End-of-line (as opposed to end-of-record--see the discussion of structure) will probably be rarely used with EBCDIC type for purposes of denoting structure, but where it is necessary the &lt;NL&gt; character should be used.

          3.1.1.3.
 IMAGE TYPE